Accident & Sickness Plan that covers you outside your Home Country

 - Telephones or PDA devices, computer hardware or software.

-Coverage is not available for citizens of Australia or Iran residents of New York, Maryland and South Dakota.
+Coverage is not available for citizens of Australia or Iran or residents of New York, Maryland and South Dakota.
 Coverage is not available for travel in Iran.

 Refund of Plan Cost

-A refund of the plan cost, less a $25 processing fee, will be considered only when written request is received by the administrators prior to the Effective Date of Individual coverage.
+A refund of the plan cost, less a $25 processing fee, will be considered only when written request is received by the administrator prior to the Effective Date of Individual coverage.
 After the Effective Date of Individual coverage, the plan cost is considered fully earned and non-refundable.
 Partial refunds are not available.